 This is only about half of a wall-sized piece but I love the way she did those papers.

 And, I mean, one should always consider the lobster.

 The owner of this gallery is one of the only ones who's actually spoken to me.
 I've been to dozens of art galleries all over and around Tokyo, but just like with everything else here, everyone is very closed-off, stiff, and sequestered in their little respective scenes.
-It's true that I'm not competent enough at Japanese to discuss things like why juxtapositions create interest, but I can definitely have a basic conversation, ask relevant questions, and get my points and feelings across.
+It's true that I'm not competent enough in Japanese to discuss things like why that juxtaposition creates interest, but I can definitely have a basic conversation, ask relevant questions, and get my points and feelings across.
 The problem is that people are just not friendly or used to seeing foreigners, much less speaking to them.

-Now here's a weird stop on the Roppongi free gallery circuit: The Fukasaku Eye Institute. (what)
+Now here's a weird stop on the Roppongi free gallery circuit: The Fukasaku Eye Institute.
+Wait what?

 Yeah I know right.
-It's directly across from Midtown and these paitings are, I think, by Dr. Fukasaku himself, but directly to the right of the door there's also something that looks like a closet.
-Inside the tiny closet room and down the world's narrowest staircase into a second basement closet are areas for small exhibitions.
-Fucking Tokyo, man, Ikea room designing life into each and every nook, cranny, and crevice.
+It's directly across from Midtown and these paintings are, I think, by Dr. Fukasaku himself, but directly to the right of the door there's also something that looks like a closet.
+Inside the tiny closet room and down the world's narrowest staircase (I've been around Japan plenty and I'm serious, this is the narrowest) into a second basement closet are areas for small exhibitions.
+Fucking Tokyo, man, Ikea room designing life into each and every nook, cranny, and crevice..

 Also right at Midtown, directly across the street from the Eye Institute, is Fujifilm Square.